msupply-foundation/msupply_docs/content/docs/replenishment/r-and-r-forms.md

 - The R&R form will no longer be editable
 - An Internal Order will be created and sent to the selected supplier.
 The values entered against each item in the R&R form are used to populate the Internal Order, so check the `Requested` value before confirming!
+- Once the Internal Order has been approved by the supplier, the `Approved Quantity` column will be populated with the approved quantities.

 You can also click the `Close` button at any time to return to the list view.